c4arl0s/5BranchesII/README.md

 #   * [Rename Branches Local and Remote](https://github.com/c4arl0s/5BranchesIIRysGitTutorial#5-branches-ii-rysgittutorial---content)

-This is a new note about how to rename branches.
+**This is a new note about how to rename branches**.
 I remember use it when I couldn't rebase a branch over master, so I have to rename my branch as master and master as old-master

 Checkout to the desired branch, this apply for local: